aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

 Accessing inputs and outputs
 ----------------------------

-Load again the calculation node used in Section :ref:`loadnode`:
+Load again the calculation node used in Section :ref:`2020_virtual_loadnode`:

 .. code:: python